In this article I answer the question: Are we all born with a 6-pack of abs just waiting to happen?

 Think about this though: If the rest of your body isn’t toned, it might look out of balance if you have ripped, muscular abs while the rest of your muscles are flabby & skinny.

 May I humbly suggest that you consider developing muscle tone for your whole body so it complements your awesome abs.

-If you need a little strength training guidance, I have a few different workouts here on heydayDo you can check out.
+If you need a little strength training guidance, I have a few different full body workouts here on heydayDo you can check out.

 I put them in the following articles:

 You can use their Table of Contents links to go straight to the workout sections.

 Here are answers to a few of the commonly asked questions regarding abdominal muscles.